ERP Software Development Guide: Steps, Estimates & Functionality Breakdown

 … And someone who knows how to plan and implement all of this without causing lots of rework and shifts in development.

-We’ve worked on a bunch of ERP solutions for large manufacturers and transportation companies, real estate businesses, and municipal companies.
+As an ERP software development company, we’ve worked on a bunch of ERP solutions for large manufacturers and transportation companies, real estate businesses, and municipal companies.
 And what we’ve built has actually worked for them.
 It has reduced errors by 75%, automated data processing, led to a 104% increase in delivery efficiency, and saved lots of time — and these are just a few of the results we know about.

 Here, we want to give you an inside look into ERP software development.
 You will find out: